mr-Ayalk/EAGLEPOINT_AI/README.md

-You got it.
-Here is the concise, GitHub README-formatted guide for your ideal answer key, featuring the best and most expected references for each task.

----

 # 🦅 Eagle Point AI - Technical Assessment Solution Guide

 This document serves as the solution guide for the Full-stack Developer Technical Assessment, demonstrating optimal approaches for each task and providing the required documentation structure and references.